How to Use Color at a Craft Show to Attract Shoppers

 If your products change throughout the year and collections are color-based, pulling a color or two from the collection you’re featuring at the craft show may be more impactful than using a brand color throughout your display.

-If you’ll be displaying more than one collection on your table, you may choose to use:
+If you are displaying more than one collection on your table, you may choose to use:

-When featuring collections you want your display elements to compliment them so each collection is able to tell its story.
+When featuring collections you want your display elements to compliment them so each collection can tell its story.

 3 – Based on a Feeling